CarmenVM/GettingCleaningDataProject/CodeBook.md

 - These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+##Transformations performed on raw data
+1. The X_test and X_train data were merged into one data frame

+2. The new data frame was given variable names taken from features.txt

+3. The columns with calculated mean() and std() were subset.
+This was done using partial matching of the variable name.

+4. The subject_test and subject_train were merged and transformed into a factor: subject_ID

+5. The y_test and y_train sets were merged and transformed into a factor: activity

+6. subject_ID and activity are added to the subset (step 3)

+7. Using 'melt' and 'dcast' from the reshape2 package, the subset is reshaped: First by establishing ID variables ("activity" and "subject_ID") and measure variables (rest), secondly by creating a dataframe with the average of every measure variable per id variable.

 ##Description of the variables
 The final dataset, FeaturesAveragedPerSubjectAndActivity.txt consists of 80 variables.
 The variables describe the average of the calculated means and standard deviations of each of the features available in the accelerometer data:

 $ subject_ID	factor with 30 levels (1 level per subject of the experiment)

 $ activity	factor with 6 levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 and the average value of the mean() and std() of:

 tBodyAcc-XYZ

 tGravityAcc-XYZ

 tBodyAccJerk-XYZ

 tBodyGyro-XYZ

 tBodyGyroJerk-XYZ

 tBodyAccMag

 tGravityAccMag

 tBodyAccJerkMag

 tBodyGyroMag

 tBodyGyroJerkMag

 fBodyAcc-XYZ

 fBodyAccJerk-XYZ

 fBodyGyro-XYZ

 fBodyAccMag

 fBodyAccJerkMag

 fBodyGyroMag

 fBodyGyroJerkMag